Cerebrovascular Disease and Stroke

 - New medications under clinical investigation

-Stroke services inpatient care features a stroke unit with at least four beds and cardiac monitoring.
+Stroke services inpatient care features a stroke unit with cardiac monitoring.
 Stroke services adhere to predefined admission orders for consistent, complete and efficient evaluation and treatment.
 Experienced neuroscience nurses staff the unit, which strives to house no more than three patients per nurse.
 The medical management is under the care of the stroke neurologist.
 Early rehabilitation is encouraged and guided by physicians from the Department of Physical Medicine and Rehabilitation.
 The unit also coordinates activities between nurses and therapists, including ongoing education.

 Aggressive evaluation of stroke etiology occurs through multimodal testing with MRI, CT angiogram, catheter angiography, echocardiography, transcranial Doppler, hypercoagulable testing.